How to decide between temporary and long-term financing.

 Buying a car

-When purchasing a vehicle, you can pay either completely outright or you can use a car loan.
-Most car loans use your car as collateral until your pay off your loan.
-But when you buy a car you don’t have to worry about milage restrictions, alterations or keeping your car in good condition.
+When purchasing a vehicle, you can pay for it upfront or use a car loan.
+Most car loans use your car as collateral until your pay off the principal with interest.
+However, you’ll still own your car outright — your lender will simply have a lien against it should you default.
+And when you buy a car, you don’t have to worry about mileage restrictions, alterations or keeping your car in good condition.

 Compare and apply for car loans